Last updated on:

 Secure redaction is not an optional best practice.
 It is a mandatory control, especially when documents may be shared outside your organization, filed in court, released under transparency laws, or posted to the public.
 If your redaction can be reversed, it is not redaction.
 It is a visual cover.

-What the Epstein unredacted files reveal about modern redaction risk
+What the unredacted Epstein files reveal about modern redaction risk?

 Then the document is distributed.
 It is emailed to stakeholders, uploaded to a portal, filed as an exhibit, or posted publicly.
 At that point, the organization has effectively published the file itself, including any hidden layers, embedded text, or metadata that the redaction method left behind.